danlages/ContextAR/README.md

 The addition contextual awareness system will allow for the filtering of information and provide information based what is required at a given time.
 This project will the various implementation methodologies that can be used in order to provide relevant contextually aware information at the required time.

 ## Report:
-The finla report can be found here: https://github.com/danlages/ContextAR/blob/master/Developing%20contextual%20approximation%20within%20Augmented%20Reality.pdf
+The final report can be found here: https://github.com/danlages/ContextAR/blob/master/Developing%20contextual%20approximation%20within%20Augmented%20Reality.pdf